 To receive funding from external sources, you first have to find funders whose eligibility, criteria, philosophies, and funding focus align with you and your project.
 Research Development Services (RDS) is here to help you identify appropriate funding opportunities for your research.
 Below are some resources and starting points for your search.

-Some opportunities limit the number of applications allowed from the university, and require special processes to apply.
-Please refer to the UO's Limited Submission webpage to review the policy for internal submissions and deadlines when you are applying to a Limited Submission grant opportunity.
+Some opportunities limit the number of applications allowed by the university and require special processes to apply.
+Please refer to the UO's Limited Submission webpage to review the policy for internal submissions and deadlines when you are applying for a Limited Submission grant opportunity.

-Some grants come from private foundations, and the UO's office of Foundation Relations work as liaisons for these funders.
-If in your search for funding you find a private foundation to which you want to apply, be sure to reach out to Vidusha Devasthali and Mackenzie Karp in UO Foundation Relations, as some private funders require coordination with Foundation Relations in order to apply.
+Some grants come from private foundations, and the UO's Office of Foundation Relations works liaises with these funders.
+If in your search for funding, you find a private foundation to which you want to apply, be sure to reach out to UO Foundation Relations, as some private funders require coordination with this office in order to apply.

 Federal Funding Agencies